Image Credit: Quietword/Shutterstock.com

-High-Density Polyethylene, usually shortened to HDPE or PEHD, is a plastic polymer with flexible properties which make it ideal for a wide range of applications.
+High-Density Polyethylene, usually shortened to HDPE or PEHD, is a plastic polymer with flexible properties that make it ideal for a wide range of applications.

 High-density polyethylene, as the name suggests, has a higher specific density than low-density polyethylene, though this difference is only marginal.
-What really makes the difference in the physical properties of HDPE is the lack of branching, meaning it is light with a high tensile strength.
-Because there is no branching the structure is more closely packed, make HDPE a linear polymer.
+What makes the difference in the physical properties of HDPE is the lack of branching, meaning it is light with high tensile strength.
+As there is no branching, the structure is more closely packed, making HDPE a linear polymer.
 The branching can be controlled and reduced by using specific catalysts during production.

 Properties and Applications of HDPE

 HDPE is not autoclavable, unlike Polypropylene (PP).
-Autoclaving conditions are used to sterilise products using high pressures and temperatures.
-For more information regarding PP, please read the following article: https://www.azocleantech.com/article.aspx?ArticleID=240
+Autoclaving conditions are used to sterilize products using high pressures and temperatures.
+For more information regarding PP, please read the following article.

-HDPE is recognisable by its opaque or translucent appearance.
+HDPE is recognizable by its opaque or translucent appearance.

-These durable properties make it perfect for heavy duty containers and HDPE is primarily used for milk containers, as well as Tupperware, shampoo bottles, bleach bottles and motor oil bottles.
-Also, HDPE does not absorb liquid readily, making it good barrier material for liquid containers.
-Almost a third (about eight million tons) of HDPE produced worldwide is used for these types of containers.
+These durable properties make it perfect for heavy-duty containers and HDPE is primarily used for milk containers, as well as Tupperware, shampoo bottles, bleach bottles, and motor oil bottles.
+HDPE also does not absorb liquid readily, making it a good barrier material for liquid containers.
+Almost a third (around eight million tons) of HDPE produced worldwide is used for these types of containers.

-Furthermore HDPE is an extremely resistant material to many chemicals, hence it widespread use in healthcare and laboratory environments.
+Furthermore, HDPE is an extremely resistant material to many chemicals, hence its widespread use in healthcare and laboratory environments.
 It is resistant to many acids, alcohols, aldehydes, esters, bases and oils.

 Other uses for HDPE include: